univention/univention-corporate-server/doc/app-center/configurations.rst

 :file:`/etc/univention/base.conf` in the format *key: value*.
 After the settings are changed, two scripts are executed.
 First, the script :file:`configure_host`.
 This script is run on the Docker host.
 Second, the script :file:`configure` is executed.
-It is executed inside the Docker container.
+It's executed inside the Docker container.
 In the App Provider Portal, the path of the script can be given (*Configure scripts*) or the script code can be uploaded (*Path to script inside the container (absolute)*).